-The kit's hardware consists of the KITFS23BUKEVM evaluation board embedded with an S32K144 microcontroller, and the USB cable required to connect the board to the PC.
+The kit's hardware consists of the KITFS23SKTEVM evaluation board embedded with an S32K144 microcontroller, and the USB cable required to connect the board to the PC.

-The KITFS23BUKEVM evaluation board features a soldered FS2320 part and allows the user to fuse the device's one time programmable (OTP) feature without extra tools.
+The KITFS23SKTEVM evaluation board features a socket that allows the user to fuse an individual FS2300 or FS2320 using the device's one time programmable (OTP) feature without extra tools.
 Connectors, jumpers, and switches on the board can be used to configure an evaluation environment that meets specific design requirements.
 The board also contains LEDs and test points that provide a means of monitoring performance in real time.
 An emulation mode allows the user to test as many configurations as needed before programming the part.

-The S32K144 is soldered on the bottom side of the KITFS23BUKEVM board.
-The role of the S32K144 is to manage SPI or IC communication (depending on the user's choice) between the KITFS23BUKEVM board and the GUI installed on the PC.
+The S32K144 is soldered on the bottom side of the KITFS23SKTEVM board.
+The role of the S32K144 is to manage SPI or IC communication (depending on the user's choice) between the KITFS23SKTEVM board and the GUI installed on the PC.
 The S32K144 draws power either from the USB cable connected to the PC or from the battery supply (when not connected to the GUI).